Free Online Language Translator + Human Translation = A Good Idea?

-Agencies use a free online language translator to translate texts and then ask a human translator to proofread them.
-According to discussions in the online German translator forums, this is becoming increasingly common.
+Some translation agencies may use a free online language translator to translate texts, and then ask a human translator to proofread them.

 And to say “proofread” is being generous – it’s often a case of “retranslate”.

-Why use machine translation?
+So why is machine translation becoming more popular?
 Simple.
 To save money.

-The idea: Use a free online language translator to get the German source text roughly translated into English.
+The approach is to use a free online language translator to get the German source text roughly translated into English.

-Then get the result proofread and corrected by a real, human translator because generally the rate for proofreading is around 1/3 of the rate for translation.
+Then to get the result proofread and corrected by a real, human translator, because generally the rate for proofreading is around 1/3 of the rate for translation.

-Worst case scenario: you’ve agreed a word rate or line rate but when the translation arrives it's so bad that you effectively have to retranslate the entire text.
+Worst case scenario: you’ve agreed a word rate or line rate, but when the translation you've been asked to proofread arrives, it's so bad that you effectively have to retranslate the entire text.

 It takes longer than you'd planned and you’ve effectively given the client a 66% price discount off your standard translation rate.
 Are they worth this?